dag-andersen/argocd-diff-preview/README.md

 > 🙏 Please check the ./output/diff.md file for differences
 > ```
 >
-> Finally, you can view the diff by running:
+> Finally, you can view the diff by running :arrow_down: The diff should look something like [this](https://github.com/dag-andersen/argocd-diff-preview/pull/16)
 >
 > ```bash
 > cat ./output/diff.md
 > ```
->
-> The result should look something like [this](https://github.com/dag-andersen/argocd-diff-preview/pull/16)

 ## Installation and Usage